tedneward/Azgaarnoth/Classes/Mystic/Awakened.md

     npc.traits.append("***Ransack Mind (5 psi; concentration, 1 hr.).*** While you concentrate on this ability, you probe one creature’s mind.
 The creature must remain within 30 feet of you, and you must be able to see it.
 If you reach the ability’s full duration (1 hour), the target must make three Intelligence saving throws, and you learn information from it based on the number of saving throws it fails: With one failed saving throw, you learn its key memories from the past 12 hours; With two failed saving throws, you learn its key memories from the past 24 hours; With three failed saving throws, you learn its key memories from the past 48 hours.")

     npc.traits.append("***Phantom Idea (6 psi; concentration, 1 hr.).*** While you concentrate on this ability, you probe one creature’s mind.
 The creature must remain within 30 feet of you, and you must be able to see it.
 If you reach the ability’s full duration (1 hour), the target must make three Intelligence saving throws, and you plant a memory or an idea in it, which lasts for a number of hours based on the number of saving throws it fails (With one failed saving throw, the idea or memory lasts for the next 4 hours; With two failed saving throws, it lasts for 24 hours; With three failed saving throws, it lasts for 48 hours.).
-You choose whether the idea or memory is trivial (such as \“I had porridge for breakfast\” or \“Ale is the worst\”) or personality-defining (\“I failed to save my village from orc marauders and am therefore a coward\” or \“Magic is a scourge, so I renounce it\”).")
+You choose whether the idea or memory is trivial (such as “I had porridge for breakfast” or “Ale is the worst”) or personality-defining (“I failed to save my village from orc marauders and am therefore a coward” or “Magic is a scourge, so I renounce it”).")

 def psychicphantoms(npc):
-    npc.bonusactions.append("***Psychic Focus: Psychic Phantoms.*** While focused on this discipline, you have advantage on Charisma (Deception) checks.")
+    npc.bonusactions.append("***Psychic Focus: Psychic Phantoms.*** While focused on this discipline, you have advantage on Charisma (Deception) checks.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Distracting Figment (1–7 psi).*** Choose one creature you can see within 60 feet of you.
 The target must make an Intelligence saving throw.
 On a failed save, it takes 1d10 psychic damage per psi point spent and thinks it perceives a threatening creature just out of its sight; until the end of your next turn, it can’t use reactions, and melee attack rolls against it have advantage.
 On a successful save, it takes half as much damage.")